 You Deserve This

 While we’re still a couple of weeks away from Valentine’s, there are still plenty of opportunities to plan for and arrange a much-needed escape.
-With our proximity to Montreal, Ottawa or Toronto, The Great Waterway offers a bounty of options here in Southeastern Ontario that are only a short drive away.
+With our proximity to Montreal, Ottawa or Toronto, South Eastern Ontario offers a bounty of options that are only a short drive away.

 I hope that this collection of ideas inspires you and that special someone to treat yourselves to a truly memorable and refreshing retreat.
 This year, do something spontaneous and enjoy a romantic experience you won’t soon forget.